-The Rate Reduction Program lowers your loan's interest rate and lets you make interest payments for a period of time (usually 6 to 12 months).
+The Rate Reduction Program lowers your loan's interest rate and lets you make interest payments for a while (usually 6 to 12 months).

-The Term and Rate Modification is a student loan repayment program that lowers your interest rate and monthly payment for a limited time, but it also extends your loan term.
+The Term and Rate Modification is a student loan repayment program that lowers your interest rate and monthly payment for a limited time.
+But it also extends your loan term.
 So you'll end up paying more over the long term.

-The 3Pay repayment program lets you bring your loan current by making payments that are equal to or greater than the current amount due for three consecutive months.
+The 3Pay repayment program lets you bring your loan current by making payments equal to or greater than the current amount due for three consecutive months.

 Does Sallie Mae offer student loan settlements?

 In the past, I've negotiated settlements for Sallie Mae student loans.